MicroFocus/octane-gitlab-service/README.md

 To configure variables inside a project you must do the following:
 1. While inside the project click on Settings -> CI/CD
 2. Go to the Variables section and click "Expand"
-3. Click on the "Add Variable button"
+3. Click on the "Add Variable" button
 4. Fill in the "Key" and "Value" fields and then click the "Add Variable" button

-The key of the variables is the name that should be configured in the application.properties file for variable name properties (gitlab.variables.publishMergeRequestVarName, gitlab.variables.destinationWorkspaceVarName, gitlab.variables.useSSHFormatVarName).
+The key of the variable is the name that should be configured in the application.properties file for variable name properties (gitlab.variables.publishMergeRequestVarName, gitlab.variables.destinationWorkspaceVarName, gitlab.variables.useSSHFormatVarName).